nhinhi22jenny/EziResiFinal/README.md

 ## Instruction on MacOS

-## 1. Run Backend
+## Run Backend
-1.0 change directory to Backend folder
+1. Change directory to Backend folder
-1.1 Install dependencies from requirement.txt - your IDE should automatically suggest.
+2. Install dependencies from requirement.txt - your IDE should automatically suggest.

-1.2. change sql URI in file 'config.py' by this format:
+3. Change SQL URI in file 'config.py' by this format:

 mysql://username:password@localhost:3306/databasename

-**Make sure you have mysql installed and have a local instance running**
+** Make sure you have mysql installed and have a local instance running **

-1.3 run these commands in terminal
+4. run these commands in terminal

 `flask db migrate`

 `flask db upgrade`

-1.4. run the 'run.py' file using this command:
+5. run the 'run.py' file using this command:

 `python3 run.py runserver`

 or

 `py run.py runserver`

-1.3.
-Initialize and set up the schema of the db
-`flask db init`

-1.4.
-Finally run the server
-`flask run`

 backend will start running. note the url. make sure it is the same url in frontent app.tsx file